Day 1: Hoian Cycling To Hue - Over Hai Van Pass : ( L, D )

 Day 8: Hai Phong Cycle Cat Ba Island ( B, L, D )

 After a vehicle transfer to the ferry point, we have a short crossing to Cát Bà Island to embark on the final leg of our adventure through Northern Vietnam.
 The excitement will have been growing to finally reach world-renowned Halong Bay, which makes for an incredible finish!
 Once on the island, it is flat at first before a steep uphill of approximately 22kms takes us to an awe-inspiring and incredible vista of Halong Bay – our first glimpse is well worth the effort!
 Cát Bà Island regularly appears in the backdrop of photographs of Halong Bay, so it is a unique experience to be part of the iconic scenery.
-Arrive at the hotel for check-in and afternoon free to explore Cat Ba small beach town, so you can swim on the beach and have a local dinner.
+Arrive at the hotel for check-in and the afternoon is free to explore Cat Ba small beach town, so you can swim on the beach and have a local dinner.

 Cycle approx. 22 km, transfer approx. 2hrs